Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning: Experiments

-\textbf{Comparison with Existing Approaches:} We compare the proposed method with existing state-of-the-art methods across four benchmarks, as shown in \tablename~\ref{tab:compare}.
-Our method Mamba-CL demonstrates an average improvement of 2.5\% and a maximum improvement of 3.8\% in accuracy over other leading methods across these four benchmarks, showcasing the superiority of the proposed approach.
-Although Mamba-CL does not achieve the lowest forgetting, this is attributed to the dual influence of stability and plasticity on accuracy.
-By allowing a slight increase in forgetting, we can strike a balance in the stability-plasticity trade-off, thereby enhancing the model’s overall accuracy.
+We compare the proposed method with existing state-of-the-art methods and our baseline (represented by ``Mamba-Seq'') across four benchmarks, as shown in \tablename~\ref{tab:compare}.
+Our method Mamba-CL demonstrates an average improvement of {2.0\%} and a maximum improvement of {3.2\%} in accuracy over other leading methods across these four benchmarks, showcasing the superiority of the proposed approach.
+Our baseline Mamba-Seq differs from Mamba-CL solely by not using the orthogonal projection matrices for gradient projection, with all other training settings remaining the same.
+The proposed Mamba-CL outperforms the baseline by a large margin, enhancing accuracy by 18\%\(\sim\)45\% and reducing forgetting by 24\%\(\sim\)61\% across all benchmarks. {Although Mamba-CL does not achieve the lowest forgetting in every setting, its objective is not to minimize forgetting in isolation, but to balance previous-task retention and new-task learning.
+Therefore, the slightly higher forgetting observed in some comparisons reflects the controlled plasticity retained by Mamba-CL rather than insufficient protection of previous knowledge.
+Overall, Mamba-CL maintains competitive forgetting while achieving the highest final average accuracy across the evaluated benchmarks.}